 THIS ROOM IS CALLED PETRALAND.

 PETRALAND HAS ALWAYS BEEN PRESENT IN THE MIND OF PETRA BUT NEVER BEFORE SHE HAS BEEN ABLE TO EXPOSE IT.
 WHEN ENTERING PETRALAND YOU WILL BE ENGAGED IN AN EXPERIENCE FULL OF ART, MUSIC, FOOD, PHOTOGRAPHY, MOVIES AND FASHION.
 PETRALAND REFERENCES ALL THOSE THINGS WHICH INSPIRE PETRA AND WHICH WE HOPE ONE DAY WILL INSPIRE YOU.

 I woke up early that morning because there was a mosquito flying around all night interrupting my sleep.
 I´ll explain the correlation: I was trying to sleep when the mosquito started attacking me as if I was the only human alive and he was never going to be able to suck on anyone else’s blood.
 This caused me to fail my mission of reaching the REM stage of my sleep.
 Which worked as a chain reaction and led to my early wake up.
 I do not like mosquitos.

 Breakfast is over.
-A new phase of my day begins.
+A new phase of the day begins.
 I like to call this phase “The Waiting”, the waiting for my next bourgeoisie, methodological, annoying, nihilist yet romantic breakfast.